 which, in turn, allows us to derive thermodynamic consequences for computational transitions on the memory subsystem.
 Eq.~\eqref{eq:MicroRev} says that the probability that (i) a measurement of the joint state would yield $z'$ at the end of a protocol $\lambda_{0:\tau}$ (given the initial quantum state $z$) is the same as (ii) the probability of obtaining the measurement outcome $z^\dagger$---the time-reversal of the joint state $z$---at the end of the time-reversed protocol $\lambda^R_{0:\tau}$ if the supersystem begins in the time-reversed state $z'^\dagger$.

 We connect the dynamics of the computation $O_{\lambda_{0:\tau}}$ to thermodynamics via a quantum detailed fluctuation theorem (QDFT) \cite{campisi2011colloquium, jarzynski2004classical,landi2021irreversible}.
-We derive a general QDFT in App.~\ref{app:DFT} that directly relates entropy production $\Sigma$ in a quantum transformation to the forward and reverse measurement probabilities on the system alone.
+App. \ref{app:DFT} derives a general QDFT that directly relates entropy production $\Sigma$ in a quantum transformation to the forward and reverse measurement probabilities on the system alone.
+This derivation relies on a two-point measurement framework \cite{esposito2009nonequilibrium, aguilar2022two}.

 The generality of this theorem is tied to the fact that it accommodates a system in contact with arbitrarily many baths that begin in local equilibrium, like heat and particle baths that each start as a grand canonical ensemble.
 As such, the first contribution to the total entropy production of a system $\mathbf{S}$ is the entropy flow $\Phi$, due to particle and heat flow into the environment,

 where each reservoir is indexed by $b$ with chemical potential $\mu_b$ and temperature $T_b$ \cite{riechers2021initial}.
 This admits a wide variety of possible scenarios for nonequilibrium computation, and follows roughly the same logic as Jarzynski's original Hamiltonian derivation of a detailed fluctuation theorem \cite{Jarz00}.